-The Illinois Dept. op Transportation has institued the YELLOW DOT PROGRAM.
-Participants would put medical information on a yellow card they keep in their glove compartments.
+The Illinois Department of Transportation has instituted the YELLOW DOT PROGRAM.
+Participants would put medical information on a yellow card they keep in their glove compartment.
 The program aims to improve roadway safety by providing first responders with crucial information for treating injuries or health emergencies following a road incident.

-The Yellow Dot Planning Committee of Winnebago County will be requesting supplies and providing information to first responder agencies in Winnebago Countyt, and will announce the begining of the ppublic awareness camapaign in January 2013.
+The Yellow Dot Planning Committee of Winnebago County will be requesting supplies and providing information to first responder agencies in Winnebago County and will announce the beginning of the public awareness campaign in January 2013.

-With Smartphones becoming commonlace, apps specializing in disaster preparedness and response are useful tools to have.
+With Smartphones becoming commonplace, apps specializing in disaster preparedness and response are useful tools to have.
 A list of 5 apps that can be helpful (please note, not all are free) include:

 Winnebago County Warming Centers

 Temperatures are falling as a result of the normal seasonal downturn, but are merging with the highj winds from the remanants of Hurricane Sandy to produce cold wind chills, especially at night.
 Winnebago County has opened WARMING CENTERS:

 1149 Railroad Ave.
 Rockford

 - Salvation Army